 Formerly known as “homepage”, the overview of courses and workshops is your (company’s) entry level into your academy and training.
 We have made this page a lot more adjustable, so you can give your participants a personalized entry into learning.
 And that’s not all!
 By creating different portals, you can have multiple overview pages for different learning contents.
 You can edit portal by means of widgets.
 Let’s dive right into the creation!

 By clicking on your profile picture in the top right-hand corner, you can access the setup for your academy as usual in the drop-down menu.
 Under Pages you will find the new item Portals.
 There you can create widgets.
 A widget is an area of the portal that displays courses or other content selected for different target groups.
 For example, a widget can only display content in a specific language.
 It is also possible to display courses or news for certain groups of participants only.

 Here you can now create one or more portals, edit or delete them, and define which contents are displayed.
 Begin by adding a name for your new portal and click the “Add” button.

 Click on “Edit” to adjust the settings and content of each portal.

-You can edit the title you chose in the step before, adjust the menu label, select whether the portal is visible for members of the academy only or is a public one.
+You can edit the title you chose in the step before, adjust the menu label, select whether the portal is visible for specific groups within the academy, all members of the academy or is a public one.

 Like pages, portals can be added to the main navigation and widgets.